 The filter exchange mechanism is a large wheel of 1.37m diameter (actually an annulus with a fixed pillar through the centre) with 8 main positions for 1 dark and 7 science filters.
-Filter exchange time is expected to be $\sim$ 15-45 sec depending on angle.
+Filter exchange time is expected to be \sim 15-45 sec depending on angle.
+This is clearly longer than that for a jitter or tiling telescope move, so it is generally more efficient (and gives better sky subtraction) to complete a tile in one filter, then change filters and repeat.